RemonSinnema/awe/README.md

 # AWE
 _Awesome Writing Environment_ (AWE) is for authors what an Integrated Development Environment is for programmers: a one-stop place where they can be productive and creative.

+## Status

+AWE is still alpha software, so use at your own risk.
+Check out the [roadmap](https://github.com/RemonSinnema/awe/milestones) to get a sense of what features are planned.
+You can also [request a new feature](https://github.com/RemonSinnema/awe/issues) that isn't planned yet.